censusdis/censusdis-tutorial-2024/README.md

 ## Environment Setup (Local)

 If you prefer to set up the tutorial environment locally on your laptop, you can do so.
+Once SciPy is over, if you want to spend more time with the tutorial, this will also be the approach you will want to take.

 We assume you have a fresh local virtual environment running Python 3.9 or higher (3.12 recommended) and
 `git`.
 If you are not sure how to set up a virtual environment or what the commands below